ska-telescope/ska-tango-images/README.md

 See the documentation in the 'docs' folder for build and usage instructions.

-## Deprecation alerts

-As of release 0.3.23 **tango-panic images will no longer be maintained** as these don't support python3.

 ## Docker hierarchy and release tagging

 When updating Dockerfiles, and especially the tags in the `.release` files,